Oafish1/ManiNetCluster-Visualization/README.md

 # ManiNetCluster Visualization

-`site.R` is an R Shiny application to visualize aligned datasets.
+`app.R` is an R Shiny application to visualize aligned datasets.
 Multiple tunable alignment and visualization parameters are present along with a live 3D view.

 ![UI example on sample data](./images/ui.png)